Last updated 14/6/24

 • The bias of many suppliers and installers to favour one option that may suit them over another

-We ask you the reader to apply the information below with the following points in the back of your mind:
+We ask you to apply the information below considering the following points:

 • Do you want the flooring to be a long-term option?